dyhes/zulip/docs/translating/translating.md

 1. If possible, test your translations (details below).

-1. Ask in Zulip for a maintainer to sync the strings from Transifex, merge them to `main`, and deploy the update to chat.zulip.org so you can verify them in action there.
+1. Ask in Aloha for a maintainer to sync the strings from Transifex, merge them to `main`, and deploy the update to chat.zulip.org so you can verify them in action there.